FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Analysis

 \subsection{What drives gains: repair versus online diversity}

-Under strict budgets, bounded patch/repair calls are the dominant contributor to semantic hit rate: removing patch repair reduces SH@100 by 11/100 (CombiBench) and 13/186 (ProofNet) (Table~\ref{tab:full-hit100}).
-EvolAST-style fallback has a smaller and non-monotonic effect: on CombiBench it creates a semantic hit on 11 problems but suppresses it on 3 (net +8), whereas on ProofNet it helps on 1 but hurts on 5 (net -4).
-Because \texttt{semantic\_ok} is defined by an imperfect semantic judge, EvolAST should be interpreted as a heuristic that can change the distribution of \emph{judge-accepted} candidates; it can help on some instances and hurt on others.
+Under fixed budgets, bounded patch/repair calls are the dominant contributor to semantic hit rate: removing patch repair reduces SH@100 by 11/100 (CombiBench) and 13/186 (ProofNet) (Table~\ref{tab:full-hit100}).
+EvolAST-style fallback has a smaller and non-monotonic effect: relative to the no-EvolAST ablation, the run with EvolAST gains semantic hits on 11 CombiBench problems and loses them on 3, while on ProofNet it gains 1 and loses 5.
+Because \texttt{semantic\_ok} is assigned by the LLM-as-judge implementation of $\SemOK$, these differences should be read as changes in the distribution of judge-accepted candidates rather than guaranteed semantic improvements.

-\paragraph{Illustrative instances (EvolAST can help or hurt).} The examples below show one instance where EvolAST enables a semantic hit and one where it suppresses a hit under the same strict $T{=}100$ budget.
+\paragraph{Illustrative instances (EvolAST can help or hurt).} The examples below show one instance where EvolAST enables a semantic hit and one where it suppresses a hit under the same $T{=}100$ budget.